 But when Iva took us to check out a giant fish with human eyes surrounded by looming trees and green brushes, I did a “wow!”
 The fish is painted on an overturned abandoned old boat.
 Entitled the “Unnatural Habitat”, it was Lonac’s final exam piece for art school.
 This is a great photo opportunity, especially through the free-standing frame adorned with figures inspired by Edvard Munch’s “The Scream”.
 All in all, a surreal experience in a most unusual setting.

 What is a miniaturist?
 A miniaturist is an artist who specialises in small, discrete works and Croatia’s most famous miniaturist is Giulio Clovio.
 Not only was he a miniaturist, he was also an illuminator, a painter of ornamental decorations.
 In meeting this man, I learnt of 2 new professions.

 And have a good guess what tiny painting this man does on what “ornamental” object.
 In this instance, it’s a body part!
 Ask Iva and she’ll show you!

-So why is the funicular in Zagreb history making?
+So why is the funicular in Zagreb Old Town history making?
 It’s the world’s shortest funicular!
 We had wanted to take it up to the Upper Town but upon exploring the city on our own, we stumbled across the funicular, from the top!
 I had a good laugh albeit being disappointed.
-We did however discover a great vantage point to view it from.
+We did however discover a great vantage point to view it from and is definitely a quintessential Zagreb tourist attraction.
 Iva will show you where this great spot is.